Measured asymptotic expanders and rigidity for Roe algebras: Rigid metric spaces

 We reach a contradiction with the fact that $\{g_n\}_{n\in \N}$ is a measured weak embedding by following the proof of \cite[Proposition~2]{AT15} step by step, except we use Lemma~\ref{Step II} instead of \cite[Corollary~2.2]{AT15}, and replace the counting measure by $m_n$. \end{proof}

-Now we are able to strengthen \cite[Theorem~1]{AT15} as follows: \begin{thm} There exists a box space $X$ of a finitely generated residually finite group such that $X$ does not coarsely embed into any $L^p$-space for $1\leq p<\infty$\footnote{The box space $X$ neither coarsely embeds into any \emph{uniformly curved} Banach space (see \cite[Definition~6.1]{AT15} for the definition).}, yet does not measured weakly contain any measured asymptotic expanders with uniformly bounded geometry. \end{thm}
+Now we are able to strengthen \cite[Theorem~1]{AT15} as follows: \begin{thm} There exists a box space $X$ of a finitely generated residually finite group such that $X$ does not coarsely embed into any $L^p$-space for $1\leq p<\infty$\footnote{The box space $X$ also does not coarsely embed into any \emph{uniformly curved} Banach space (see \cite[Definition~6.1]{AT15} for the definition).}, yet does not measured weakly contain any measured asymptotic expanders with uniformly bounded geometry. \end{thm}

 \begin{proof} The proof is identical to the proof of \cite[Theorem~7.1]{AT15} except that we use Proposition~\ref{prop:AT15 analogue} instead of \cite[Proposition~2]{AT15} at the very end of the proof.
 For this reason, we shall not repeat the argument. \end{proof}